Homebrew/legacy-homebrew/README.md

 Named RDDs are a way to easily share RDDs among job.
 Using this facility, computed RDDs can be cached with a given name and later on retrieved.
 To use this feature, the SparkJob needs to mixin `NamedRddSupport`:

     object SampleNamedRDDJob  extends SparkJob with NamedRddSupport {
         override def runJob(sc:SparkContext, jobConfig: Config): Any = ???
         override def validate(sc:SparkContext, config: Contig): SparkJobValidation = ???
      }

-Then in the implementation of the job, RDDs can be stored:
+Then in the implementation of the job, RDDs can be stored with a given name:

     this.namedRdds.update("french_dictionary", frenchDictionaryRDD)

-While other job can retrieve this RDD later on:
+Other job running in the same context can retrieve and use this RDD later on:

     val rdd = this.namedRdds.get[(String, String)]("french_dictionary").get

 (note the explicit type provided to get.
 This will allow to cast the retrieved RDD that otherwise is of type RDD[_])